anotherAsad/AdvancedComputerSystems/Project4/readme.md

 32-bit Ints: ~ 0.22%
 ```

-This corresponds to an average of 2.975 bytes per integer in compressed stream, which should compress the all the integers by around 25%.
+This corresponds to an average of 2.975 bytes per integer in the compressed stream.
+This means all the integers in the compressed stream can be further compressed by 25%.

 Experimentally we see:
 ```